Skip to content

 Event

-Retrieve specific properties of the event object.
-The syntax $event>sId accesses the sId attribute of the UI5 event — here it returns the event type name (press).
-Note: no ${...} wrapper here because $event directly references the event object:
+Read specific properties of the event object.
+The syntax $event>sId reads the sId attribute of the UI5 event — here it returns the event type name (press).
+Note: there's no ${...} wrapper because $event directly references the event object:

 abap